vtrevino/ogmapper/README.md

 u – (u, U, c, C): *pending description*

-7 – (7, 8, 9): *pending description*
+7 – (7, 8, 9): RNA Seq - Specific Mapping.
+For each read, the algorithm finds the best match and only that gene/exon/transcript is updated (unless the same score is found in other gene/exon/transcript in which case a random selection is performed).
+'7' considers keys with mean+1sd frequency.
+'8' considers more keys.
+'9' considers almost all keys.
+Thus, the speed order is 789 and the mappability is 987.

 k – (k, K, 0): *pending description*

 q – (q, Q, G): *pending description*

-If more than 1 position is added to the pool of possibilities or raw alignment is lower than 90%, alignment is performed and the best positions are chosen (unless rules for alternative alignments apply).
+If more than 1 position is added to the pool of possibilities or raw alignment is lower than 90%, alignment is performed, and the best positions are chosen (unless rules for alternative alignments apply).

 # Running ogMapper